TortoiseWolfe/rn_Turtorial_Outline/Phase_08_Admin_merged.md

 You now have:

-1. A single codebase that uses Dexie + `localStorage` on web, and `expo-secure-store` + SQLite on native.
+1. **Dexie + localStorage** on web, **SQLite + SecureStore** on native.
-2. **RLS** + real-time from Supabase, with a “first user = admin” setup.
+2. **First user** to sign up becomes admin, subsequent (and dummy) users are normal.
-3. An **Admin Dashboard** (Phase 7) that’s included **from the start**.
+3. A **fully integrated** `(admin)` panel, no separate extension.
-4. A single scaffolding script (or two scripts, if you want a base version vs. admin version).
+4. **One** scaffolding script to generate all code at once.

-**Where to go from here**:
+From here:

-- Add more advanced RLS or custom Postgres functions.
+- Expand your admin to show analytics or other tables.
-- Productionize with EAS, environment variables, push notifications, etc.
+- Add [Supabase Storage](https://supabase.com/docs/guides/storage) for file uploads.
-- Expand your admin to manage more tables.
+- Implement push notifications or advanced roles beyond `'admin'/'user'`.
-- Build a CLI scaffolding tool for new “modules.”
+- Finally, move on to production with Expo EAS, environment variables, logging, etc.

-No separate “later” step needed: you have the **Admin Panel** fully integrated.
+No separate “later” step needed—**the admin is already built in**.
 Enjoy building ScriptHammer!